FPGAsm/FPGAsm.github.io/_posts/2021-07-28-Insanity-deleted-var-lib.markdown

 Screw `rsync`.
 I copied the directory using my file manager, started as root.
 Let's see if it works...

 ...
 OK, I am running with the grafted `/var/lib`.
-At least `apt` is not just crashing.  `sudo apt update` seems to be taking a really long time, getting hundres of megabytes of something.
-OK, it kind of works.  `apt upgrade` completed with a bunch of warnings, but maybe that's ok.
+At least `apt` is not just crashing.  `sudo apt update` seems to be taking a really long time, getting hundreds of megabytes of something.
+And it's done, it kind of works.  `apt upgrade` completed with a bunch of warnings, but maybe that's ok.

 Who knows what will fail now.
 I will have to reinstall really soon.